ChristianDenniss/ChristianDenniss/README.md

 # Hi, I’m @Christian Dennis

 ### About Me:
-I like writing code that ends up in front of real people and seeing how they interact with it.
-My end goal is pretty simple: build things that work, learn when they don’t, and leave the codebase cleaner than I found it (most of the time).
+I like writing code that ends up in front of people.
+My end goal is pretty simple: build things that work, learn when they don’t, and iterate.
 #### Most of my commits will be on my org account right now (https://github.com/christiandennisTroj)
 ---